PhantomInsights/covid-19/README.md

 df = df[df["confirmed"] > 0]
 ```

-Resample the data by day and sum the daily totals.
+Resample the data by 1 day intervals and sum the daily totals.

 ```python
 resampled_df = df.resample("D").sum()
 ```

-Create 3 line plots on the same axis, one for each category.
+Create 3 line plots on the same axis, one for each field.

 ```python
 fig, ax = plt.subplots()